ovh/terraform-provider-ovh/website/docs/r/cloud_project_database_user.html.markdown

 The following arguments are supported:

-* `service_name` - The id of the public cloud project.
+* `service_name` - (Required, Forces new resource) The id of the public cloud project.
 If omitted, the `OVH_CLOUD_PROJECT_SERVICE` environment variable is used.

-* `engine` - The engine of the database cluster you want to add.
+* `engine` - (Required, Forces new resource) The engine of the database cluster you want to add.
 To get a full list of available engine visit :
 [public documentation](https://docs.ovh.com/gb/en/publiccloud/databases).\
 Available engines for this resource (other have specific resource):
   * `cassandra`